 Yes.
 Section 3503 of the CARES Act allows an institution to transfer up to 100 percent of its unexpended FWS allocation into its FSEOG funds (but not from FSEOG to FWS) during the period of the COVID-19 qualifying emergency.
 This includes unexpended initial and supplemental FWS fund allocations for both the 2019-20 and 2020-21 award years.
-Per ED, this ability to transfer FWS into FSEOG applies through the end of the first payment period that begins after the date that the COVID-19 national emergency is rescinded.
+Per ED, this ability to transfer FWS into FSEOG applies through the end of the payment period that includes the end date for the federally declared emergency related to COVID-19.

 Institutions are then allowed to use any portion of their FSEOG allocation, including any funds transferred from FWS as noted above, to award regular FSEOG, Emergency FSEOG, or both.
 If the school awards the funds as regular FSEOG awards, regular FSEOG awarding rules in 34 CFR Part 676 and Volume 6 of the FSA Handbook continue to apply.
 If the school uses these funds to award Emergency FSEOG to students, special relaxed rules apply.
 See AskRegs Knowledgebase Q&A, How Can Schools Use Campus-Based Funds As Emergency Aid?

 Unfortunately, according to guidance NASFAA previously received from ED, schools that are graduate or professional schools with no undergraduate programs (graduate-only schools), and that have an FWS allocation but no FSEOG allocation, cannot transfer unused FWS funds into FSEOG.